-The pieces I am most proud of include my first-person piece about growing up with an older father, and my interview with a mother whose daughter was abused by a family friend.
-I’ve had great fun working out with Mr Motivator, and one piece I ghost-wrote has had 34,000 shares.
-I strive to expose the beauty and pain in our everyday lives, investigating and understanding social trends by speaking to individuals about their experiences.
+I am also a freelance journalist and I write cover stories and inside pieces for the features pages of G2, Guardian Weekend, Times2, The Times Magazine, The Sunday Times Magazine, New Scientist, Stylist and other publications, often with a psychoanalytic bent.
+The pieces I am most proud of include my first-person piece about growing up with an older father, my interview with a mother whose daughter was abused by a family friend and my article about the age of envy.
+I’ve had great fun working out with Mr Motivator, and my interview with the girl who pulled a 1500-year-old sword out of a Swedish lake went viral.
+I strive to expose the beauty and pain in our everyday lives; instead of splitting issues into black and white, I take a magnifying glass to the grey, clarifying the complexities rather than oversimplifying and reducing people and their issues to problems with straightforward solutions.
 Occasionally I am also funny.

 Before going freelance I was Acting Commissioning Editor of The Times daily features section, Times2, and Editor of Times Woman, a weekly email sent out to subscribers.
-And before that I was number two on the features desk of the UK’s biggest-selling women’s magazine, Good Housekeeping, where I told the stories of inspiring women, interviewed public figures from Gwyneth Paltrow to David Cameron, commissioned and edited copy from award-winning writers such as Jenni Murray and Janice Turner, and took delivery of (and wrote about) £20,000 worth of vibrators.
-During this time I also edited the memoir of one of America’s most famous women’s rights activists, and wrote the French translation for the BAFTA-nominated film Black Pond.
+And before that I was number two on the features desk of the UK’s biggest-selling women’s magazine, Good Housekeeping, where I told the stories of inspiring women, interviewed public figures from Gwyneth Paltrow to David Cameron, commissioned and edited copy from award-winning writers and took delivery of (and wrote about) £20,000 worth of vibrators.
+During this time I also worked on the memoir of a women’s rights activist and wrote the French translation for the BAFTA-nominated film Black Pond.

-I have won, been highly commended or shortlisted for three PPA New Talent awards, and was shortlisted for BSME Rising Star, Consumer Writer Of The Year.
-My piece on egg freezing won a Guild of Health Writers Award in 2016.
-I have an MA in Magazine Journalism from City University, and a BA in French and Italian from the University of Cambridge.
-I now live in London with my husband.
+In recent years, I have won, been highly commended or shortlisted for five PPA New Talent / BSME Talent awards; my my piece on egg freezing won a Guild of Health Writers Award in 2016; and my New Scientist cover story on sperm was highly commended in the 2018 awards.
+I have an MA in Magazine Journalism from City University.